MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/langchain.md

 ## Use chat completions models

-Let's first use the model directly. `ChatModels` are instances of LangChain "Runnables", which means they expose a standard interface for interacting with them.
-To just simply call the model, we can pass in a list of messages to the `invoke` method.
+Let's first use the model directly. `ChatModels` are instances of LangChain `Runnable`, which means they expose a standard interface for interacting with them.
+To simply call the model, we can pass in a list of messages to the `invoke` method.

 ```python
 from langchain_core.messages import HumanMessage, SystemMessage